moca-etri/l4fame/Readme.md

 # Global memory pool experiment with HPE FAME(Fabric-Attached Memory Emulation, aka l4fame) and Gzd0.7 FPGA board

-#### This source tree is to provide a global memory pool evaluation platform with H/W in the loop simulator.
+#### This source tree is to provide a global memory pool evaluation platform with a H/W in the loop simulator.
 #### With a large remote memory pool, one can access a single shared memory pool.
 #### This experimental setup is based on HPE FAME(Fabric Attached Memory Emulation) S/W and Gen-Z evaluation board.